alex0110-yx/alex0110-yx.github.io/_pages/about.md

 Hello!
 I’m Yixiang Jin, a passionate **researcher and engineer in the field of robotics**.
 I hold a Ph.D. in Robotics from the [University of Sheffield](https://www.sheffield.ac.uk/), where I was awarded the [RAIN](https://uomrobotics.com/collaborations/rain/) project scholarship.

-My primary interests lie in humanoid robot manipulation, multimodal large models for robots.
-Professionally, I am a Robotics Engineer at [Samsung R&D Institute China - Beijing](https://research.samsung.com/src-b) since September 2022.
+My primary interests lie in humanoid robot manipulation, vision-language-action model  for robots.
+Professionally, I am a  am a Robotics Engineer at [Samsung R&D Institute China - Beijing](https://research.samsung.com/src-b) since September 2022.
 There, I have been involved in **generating large-scale robot manipulation datasets** for training large models and have also participated in internal competitions, such as the robot kitchen organization challenge, where I focused on grasp pose generation and planning.

-Prior to my role at Samsung, I was a postdoctoral research assistant at the [University of Bristol](https://www.bristol.ac.uk/), where I worked on visual modules for detecting defects in wind turbine blades using drones.
+Prior to my role at JD and Samsung, I was a postdoctoral research assistant at the [University of Bristol](https://www.bristol.ac.uk/), where I worked on visual modules for detecting defects in wind turbine blades using drones.
 I enjoy exploring new technologies and staying connected with the latest advancements in the field.

 **Please find my [CV](https://alex0110-yx.github.io/cv/) and feel free to reach out if you’re interested in collaborating or discussing any topics related to robotics!**